[TRANSCRIPT FOLLOWS]

 (Daniel 12, Luke 21:20)

-Daniel 12 speaks of a time of tribulation that will come upon Daniel’s people like the world had never before seen.
-Daniel asks about the timeline for this distress and the angel responds, “It will be for a time, times and half a time; when the power of the holy people (Israel) has finally broken, all these things will be complete.”
+Daniel 12 speaks of a time of tribulation that would come upon Daniel’s people like the world had never before seen.
+Daniel asks about the timeline for this distress and the angel responds, “It will be for a time, times and half a time; when the power of the holy people (Israel) has finally broken, all these things will be complete” (v7).
 Daniel asks for more clarity, to which the angel replies, “From the time that the daily sacrifice is abolished and the abomination that causes desolation is set up, there will be 1,290 days.
 Blessed is the one who waits for and reaches the end of the 1,335 days.” (v11-12)

 Luke 21:20 shows us the “abomination that causes desolation” was set up when Jerusalem found herself surrounded by armies, which we know occurred when the Roman legions, headed by Titus Vespasian, surrounded the city in the spring of 70 AD.
 But what about the event that begins this 1,290-day (3½-year) timeclock?